Nikolaichukr/DevOps-Internship/1. Linux/Task_3.md

     ![](images/wireshark_ssh_1.png)
     ![](images/wireshark_ssh_2.png)

-    Telnet, on the other hand, is insecure.:
+    Telnet, on the other hand, is insecure:

     ![](images/telnet.png)